Skip to main content

 The water supply time has been exceeded.

 E19 or H19 The washing machine heating problem could happen for several reasons.
 Please seek professional assistance.
-Contact us about our Repair & Care option.
+Give our friendly team a call on 0800 888 6666 for a free appliance health check.

 The heating time has been exceeded.

 E20 or F20 To troubleshoot the issue, reset the washer by turning it off and on.
-If you’re still having issues, contact us about our Repair & Care option if your appliance is broken.
+If you’re still having issues, give our friendly team a call on 0800 888 6666 for a free appliance health check.

 Indicates that there’s unexpected heating in your washing machine.

 E23 or F23 The washing machine AquaStop system is responsible for leakage protection, so if you see this error, there could be water leakage.
 Do not use the washing machine until it has been fixed and turn off the water tap immediately.
 Please book a repair as soon as possible.
-Contact us about our Repair & Care option.
+Give our friendly team a call on 0800 888 6666 for a free appliance health check.

 AquaStop Hose has been activated.